 Uncertainty Source Uncertainty

-Dead time 199
+Dead time 91

-Frequency comb 66
+Frequency comb 56

-Total 209
+Total 107

 Fig. 3: Link uncertainty Allan deviation plots.
-The data presented here is from our December 2023 submission.
+The data presented here (black stars) is taken from our December 2023 submission.

-best fit model of VM1 (black line).
+to measurement dead time.
+It is calculated using the uptime distribution and a best fit model of the phase noise power spectral density of VM1.
+Fig. 3 shows the Allan deviation calculated from this best fit model of VM1 (black line).
 Fig. 3 also shows the Allan deviation of a phase measurement from our December 2023 submission.
-The second term of the link uncertainty is an upper bound for the uncertainty of the optical frequency comb and it is modeled by $3 \times 10^{-14}/\sqrt{\tau}$.
+The second term of the link uncertainty is an upper bound for the uncertainty of the optical frequency comb and it is modeled by $3 \times 10^{-14} / \sqrt{\tau}$.
 This value is derived from the NRC-FCs2 stability when it is operated simultaneously using the ultrastable microwaves generated from the same optical frequency comb.
 Note that for the data in this report, NRC-FCs2 was operated with its regular local oscillator, the VM1 maser (see Fig. 1).